-The Department of Environment and Natural Resources (ENR), Forest Management Division, provides wildland fire management services.
+The Government of the Northwest Territories provides wildland fire management services.
 These include wildland fire prevention, detection, situation assessment and fire suppression action.

 There are, on average, 224 wildland fires each year in the NWT.
 Eighty-eight percent of these fires are caused by lightning.
 Other causes include people and industry.

 All suspected person-caused fires are investigated.